 Again he was silent, and after a pause turned to me warmly.
 “Verney,” he said, “my first act as King will be to unite with the Greeks, take Constantinople, and subdue all of Asia.
 I intend to be a warrior, a conqueror; Napoleon’s name shall pale in comparison to mine.
 Everyone will forget his rocky grave, and exalt my illustrious achievements.”

 We went together to the Houses of Parliament that evening.
-Raymond, while he knew that his plans and prospects were to be discussed and decided during the expected debate, was oblivious.
+Raymond, while he knew that his plans were to be decided during the expected debate, was oblivious.
 A hum, like that of ten thousand hives of swarming bees, stunned us as we entered the anteroom.
 Knots of politicians were assembled with anxious brows and loud, deep voices.
 The aristocratic party, the richest and most influential men in England, were led by Ryland and his supporters.

 Ryland was a man of obscure birth and of immense wealth, which he inherited from his father, who had been a manufacturer.
 As a young man he had witnessed the abdication of the king, and the amalgamation of the two houses of Lords and Commons; he had sympathized with these popular encroachments, and it had been the purpose of his political life to consolidate and increase them.
 With the Aristocrats behind him, he felt that he now had the influence to allow the elite to guide the future direction of England, without the interference of the Monarchy.

 Since then, the influence of the aristocracy had augmented; and at first Ryland was pleased to observe the machinations of Lord Raymond, which drew off many of his opponent’s supporters.
 He felt that a call to reinstate the monarchy would simply strengthen support for his cause, but he had underestimated Raymond and now it had gone too far.
 The poorer nobility, despite being supporters of the Aristocratic ideals, hailed the return of sovereignty as an event which would restore their lost power and rights.
 The half extinct spirit of royalty roused itself in the minds of men; and they, willing slaves, self-constituted subjects, were ready to bend a knee.
 The nostalgia of the Royal spirit remained while the word republic had grown stale and vulgar to the ear.
-Many pined for the tinsel and show of royalty.
+Many pined for the pageantry of royalty.
 They still felt affection for the late King, and the tradition and splendor of the Crown.
-Ryland was staunch in his resistance; he asserted that his suffering alone had permitted the rise of this party, and that a Monarchy could hinder the plans of the Aristocrats.
+Ryland was staunch in his resistance; he asserted that his efforts had permitted the rise of this party, and that a Monarchy could hinder the plans of the Aristocrats.

 When Raymond entered the anteroom, his presence was hailed by his friends with encouraging shouts.
 They gathered round him, confident that they would receive new support from those who were yet undecided.
-After some trifling business of the House, the leaders took their seats in the chamber; the clamour of voices continued, till Ryland arose to speak; the slightest whisper became audible.
+After some trifling business of the House, the leaders took their seats in the chamber; the clamour of voices continued, till Ryland arose to speak.
+The slightest whisper became audible.
 All eyes were fixed upon him as he stood – awkward of frame, thundering of voice, and with an impressive manner.
 I turned from his marked, iron countenance to Raymond, whose face, veiled by a smile, would not betray his thoughts.

-Ryland began by praising the present state of the British empire.
+Ryland began by praising the present state of the British Republic.
 He recalled past years: the miserable contentions which in the time of our fathers arose led to civil war, the abdication of the late king, and the foundation of the republic.
 He described how this republic gave privilege to each person – in effect making them individual sovereigns.
 He compared the royal and republican spirits – how one tended to enslave the minds of men, while all the institutions of the other served to raise even the most disadvantaged to something greater.
 He illustrated how England had become powerful, and its inhabitants valiant and wise, by means of the freedom they enjoyed.
 As he spoke, every heart swelled with pride, knowing that they could call themselves English.

-I can not do justice to the flow of language and graceful turns of expression, the wit and easy banter that gave vigour and influence to Raymond’s speech.
+I cannot do justice to the flow of language and graceful turns of expression, the wit and easy banter that gave vigour and influence to Raymond’s speech.
 His manner, timid at first, became firm – his face was lit up to superhuman brilliancy.
 His voice became enchanting.